-Details of experimental design for animal studies should be provided as part of the justification for animals in the 'Proposals involving animals' section of the form.
+Details of experimental design for animal studies should be provided as part of the justification for animals in the 'Costs requested and justification' section of the form.

 For epidemiological, demographic, case control, cohort and related studies, give a full and detailed analysis of the study design, including details of any validation already undertaken or rationale for using standard protocols.
 Particular attention should be given to power calculations, sample size justification and, where appropriate, case definition and inclusion/exclusion criteria.